 - Pick up any loose threads

-If your outgoing coordinator is unresponsive during the handover (it happens more often than it should), your new coordinator can work directly with your providers and the NDIA to get what they need.
+If your outgoing coordinator goes quiet during the handover, which happens more often than it should, your new coordinator can work directly with your providers and the NDIA to get what they need.

 Step 5: Update the NDIA

-Your new support coordinator will handle this part.
-They'll create a new service booking in the NDIS portal so they can claim against your plan.
-Your old coordinator's service booking gets ended.
+Your new support coordinator handles this part.
+They create a new service booking in the NDIS portal so they can claim against your plan, and your old coordinator's booking is ended.
+You do not need to call the NDIA yourself, though you can if you would like to.

 What If Your Coordinator Pushes Back?